Technical SEO 2023: Ultimate Guide

 - Upcoming events

-URLs play an important role in creating the first impression among the visitors and search engine bots.
+URLs play an important role in creating the first impression among visitors and search engine bots.
 Moreover, it also helps search engine bots to identify what the particular page is about through the URL.

-URLs help sites to have systematic site hierarchy and pass equity for the whole site while directing visitors to the right web pages.
+URLs help sites to have a systematic site hierarchy and pass equity for the whole site while directing visitors to the right web pages.